 4. Whilst the stenciled pallet wood was drying.
 I painted the terracotta plant pots in the same colours as I used for the Moroccan tile stenciling.

 Attaching your plant pots to the painted pallet wood1.
-You will need to drill a screw hole in each jubilee clips to be able to attach them to the pallet.
+You will need to drill a screw hole in each of the jubilee clips to be able to attach them to the pallet.

 2. As I had quite large pots I only used 5 for my planter.
 If you have smaller pots you may want to use more.
 Each clip was screwed to the pallet wood in a 5 dot dice pattern.

-I closed the jubilee clips up.
+I closed the jubilee clips.
 As the plant pots are tapered they simply just slot into the jubilee clips.
 This makes them very easy to change and remove when needed.

 I’m really pleased with how this painted wood pallet has turned out.
 It looks awesome in my garden and I love the Moroccan feel that the stencil gives to the planter wall.

 I love making upcycled planters to brighten up my garden often I use tin cans to make planters.
 One of my favorites is the beautiful colorful Marimekko decorative tin can planters that sit in the corner.
 Next to my second favorite garden upcycle my unique Marimekko bench.

 Since making this painted wood pallet planter I have been inspired to paint my shed with color and pattern.
 Which has brightened up my garden more, even on the dullest of winter days.